brunodifranco/project-insuricare-ranking/README.md

 - <b> Results </b>: Translating the ML model to financial and business performance.

-- <p align="justify"> <b> Propensity Score List and Model Deployment </b>: Providing a full list of the 76 thousand customers sorted by propensity score, as well as a Google Sheets that returns propensity score and ranks customers.
+- <p align="justify"> <b> Propensity Score List and Model Deployment </b>: Providing a full list of the 76 thousand customers sorted by propensity score, as well as a Google Sheets that returns propensity score and ranks customers (used for future customers).
 This is the project's <b>Data Science Product</b>, and it can be accessed from anywhere.
 More information in <a href="https://github.com/brunodifranco/project-insuricare-ranking#7-business-and-financial-results"> Section 7</a>. </p>

 ## 4.2.
 Tools and techniques used:
 - [Python 3.10.8](https://www.python.org/downloads/release/python-3108/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/) and [Sklearn](https://scikit-learn.org/stable/).